 I recently spent a week at the all-inclusive Hyatt Ziva Los Cabos, which was a great experience.
 I explained how to save up to 70% off the standard rate and 10 things to know about this property.
-Some of you have plans to visit this resort, in which case you’ll want to read on for a review of the Hyatt Ziva Suite, elite member benefits, and the wifi situation…
+If you plan to visit this resort, you’ll want to read on for a review of the Hyatt Ziva Suite, elite member benefits, and the wifi situation…

 Arriving at the Hyatt Ziva Los Cabos: The Lobby

 The property is gated for security purposes.
-There are lots of bell boys by the driveway, ready to greet guests as they step out of their vehicles.
+There are several bell boys by the driveway, ready to greet guests as they step out of their vehicles.
 One of them got our bags, while another greeted us with moist towels.

 None of the photos I’ve seen of the Hyatt Ziva Los Cabos lobby really does it justice.
 I loved the open-air feel of the lobby and at night, the columns lit up and made it even more gorgeous.
 There’s also lots of seating both in the lobby and the nearby terrace, so there’s always an excuse to stick around.

 The most incredible ocean view awaits past the check-in area.